joshualeejunyi/tp/docs/DeveloperGuide.md

 **Step 4 - Command Execution**: The appropriate action is taken by the `WorkoutManager` class.
 - Assigning: The `WorkoutManager` calls `executeAssignAction` which initiates the process to assign an exercise to a workout plan.
 It communicates with the `ExerciseManager` to retrieve the specified `Exercise` object.
 Simultaneously, it retrieves the specified `Workout` object to which the exercise will be added.
 The `Workout` object’s `addExercise` method is called to include the exercise within the workout plan.
 - Unassigning: The `WorkoutManager` calls `executeUnassignAction` which initiates the process to unassign an exercise to a workout plan.
-It first retrieves the `Workout` object corresponding to `LegDay` by calling the retrieve method on the `ActivityManager`.
+It first retrieves the `Workout` object corresponding to `LegDay` by calling the retrieve method on the `WorkoutManager`.
 With the `Workout` object obtained, it attempts to find and remove the `Exercise` object representing `Pushups`.
 If the `Exercise` is present in the `Workout`, it is removed from the workout's exercise list.

 **Step 5 - Result Display**: After the command is executed, a message indicating the success or failure of the operation is generated and displayed to the user.
 This feedback is crucial for confirming the effect of the user's command on the system.